If autism hyperfocus drives your child to obsession, what should you do about it, and how much should you intervene?

 One person I know with mild autism is intensely interested in sports.
 He enjoys thinking, talking, and reading about it.
 But sometimes, even when he feels he’s had enough of that subject for one afternoon, he’s still unable to “turn off” his obsession.
 It’s as if his brain insists on going on and on about sports even if he’s tired of thinking about it.

 Autism hyperfocus has been known in some cases to be increased by an allergy to something, such as dairy.
-So in the interest of protecting your child’s health, it may be a good idea to have her tested for allergies if her fixations are severe.
+So in the interest of protecting our children’s health, it may be a good idea to have them tested for allergies if their fixations are severe.

 Some believe that autism hyperfocus is unhealthy and problematic, which could be partly true.